Frank Rogers (Brookside): Storylines

-Frank arrives on Brookside Close in December 1987 his wife Chrissy (Eithne Brown) and children, renting No.7 from Harry Cross (Bill Dean).
+Frank arrived on Brookside Close in December 1987 with his wife Chrissy (Eithne Brown) and children, renting No.7 from Harry Cross (Bill Dean).
 Frank is promised a desk job at his lorry firm but they do not offer him the position.
 He travels to London to sort the problem out, but his lorry is stolen and he faces disciplinary action.
 Frank decides to upscale and buys the more spacious No.5 in 1989, following its repossession from Sheila Grant (Sue Johnston).
-Frank later attends a funeral where he meets Lyn McLoughlin (Sharon Power).
+Frank later attends a funeral where he meets Lyn McLoughlin (Debbie Rush).
 The pair form a close bond and begin a relationship, following the end of his marriage to Chrissy in 1991.
 Frank and Chrissy's children continue living at the house with him, although Sammy (Rachael Lindsay) moves out in 1992.

 After Lyn becomes pregnant, the pair marry in November 1993.
-Frank drives to his wedding reception with Tony Dixon as a passenger - Frank offered Tony a lift to get him away from his feuding (separated) parents, Ron (Vince Earl) and DD (Irene Marot).
+Frank drives to his wedding reception with Tony Dixon as a passenger - Frank offers Tony a lift to get him away from his feuding (separated) parents, Ron (Vince Earl) and DD (Irene Marot).
 Jimmy Corkhill is also driving, but while under the influence of cocaine.
 He causes Frank to swerve off the road and crash into a wall.
-Lyn, who was sitting in the back of the Rolls-Royce car, escapes uninjured, but Frank and Tony took the brunt of the impact.
+Lyn, who was sitting in the back of the Rolls-Royce car, escaped uninjured, but Frank and Tony took the brunt of the impact.
 Frank dies shortly after reaching the hospital, and Tony is left in a coma.
 After Frank's funeral, it is revealed that the post-mortem showed him to be above the drink-drive limit.
 In Frank's will it states No.5, along with his savings, are to be split between his children and new wife.
-No.5 is eventually sold to Barry Grant (Paul Usher) in 1994 and the proceeds split between Lyn, Sammy, Geoff (Stephen Walters) and Katie.
+No.5 is eventually sold to Barry Grant (Paul Usher) in 1994 and the proceeds are split between Lyn, Sammy, Geoff (Stephen Walters) and Katie.
 Tony dies three months later, having never regained consciousness, and at his funeral, Jimmy confesses that he was the driver of the other car.

 Reception

 Just before Brookside's demise in 2003, Frances Traynor from the Daily Record named the crash that caused Frank's death one of the show's "most controversial plotlines".
 A reporter from The Guardian branded Frank a "friendly trucker".
 A reporter from Inside Soap branded the character Chrissy's "Neanderthal truck driver husband".
 Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Frank's death storyline as their 79th choice.
 Mark Lawson from The Independent criticised Brookside for featuring too many dramatic stories in quick succession and included Frank's death.
+Francesca Babb from All About Soap included Frank's wedding day death in their "most memorable moments" of Brookside feature.
+Hilary Kingsley from Daily Mirror believed Frank should be awarded "the most embarrassing father of the decade".
+She chose an episode exploring his parenting skills in her "pick of the day" television feature.